aodoming/Movies_ETL_ADominguez/README.md

 * Load data with PostgreSQL.

 ### SOFTWARE/SKILLS USED
-PostgreSQL, Pandas, Python, ETL Pipelines, Regular Expressions
+PostgreSQL, Pandas, Python, ETL Pipelines, Regular Expressions, Jupyter Notebook

-### 5 ASSUMPTIONS MADE
+### FIVE ASSUMPTIONS MADE
 It's important to ensure that the following assumptions about the data are true:

 1) The function performs all transformation steps, with no errors.